CaptainFulminyx/CaptainFulminyx/README.md

 ---
 <br />

-## **About Me**
-I'm a passionate programmer driven by curiosity and problem-solving, combining analytical thinking with a love for thoughtful design.
-I enjoy building meaningful digital experiences shaped by patterns, people, and the stories hidden in data.
+<h3 align="center">I'm a passionate programmer driven by curiosity and problem-solving, combining analytical thinking with a love for thoughtful design.
+I enjoy building meaningful digital experiences shaped by patterns, people, and the stories hidden in data.</h3>
 ---

 ## 🛠️ Tech Stack